AnalyticsCLI Privacy Policy

 9. Website analytics and attribution

 We may use privacy-focused web analytics or our own analytics tooling to understand how visitors use the landing page and how signup flows perform.
-Based on the current codebase, such features are optional and depend on runtime configuration.
+Optional website analytics are disabled until you consent in the privacy banner.

-Where cookies, local storage, device identifiers, or similar technologies that are not strictly necessary are used, we will only activate them after obtaining any consent required under Section 25 TDDDG and Article 6(1)(a) GDPR.
-Marketing attribution storage is disabled by default in the current repository unless it is explicitly enabled.
+Where cookies, local storage, device identifiers, or similar technologies that are not strictly necessary are used, we activate them only after obtaining consent under Section 25 TDDDG and Article 6(1)(a) GDPR.
+Marketing attribution for landing UTM/referrer synchronization is kept in memory in the active browser runtime unless optional analytics consent is granted.

 10. Local storage, cookies, and similar technologies